Banks' Florilegium

 The first complete full-colour edition of the Florilegium was published between 1980 and 1990 in 34 parts by Alecto Historical Editions and the Natural History Museum, London.
 Only 100 sets were made available for sale, at a cost of about $100,000, some on a subscription basis.
-The plates were printed using a 17th-century technique known as à la poupée where each colour was applied directly to the plate; colour accuracy was checked against Parkinson's notes and through consultation with the Museum's Botanical Editor, Chris Humphries.
+The plates were printed using a 17th-century technique known as à la poupée where each colour was applied directly to the plate; colour accuracy was checked against Parkinson's notes and through consultation with the museum's Botanical Editor, Chris Humphries.
 Each plate took from one week to two months to proof.
 Chris Humphries worked closely with his colleague, the Botany Librarian Judith Diment, as well as the printers led by Edward Egerton-Williams, the typesetters led by Ian Mortimer and colleagues at Alecto Historical Editions including Nigel Frith, Laurence Hoffman and Elaine Shaughnessy.
 Parts 1 to 15 consist of 337 plates relating to the Australian flora, parts 16 to 34 include Brazil, Madeira, New Zealand, Java, Society Islands and Tierra del Fuego.
-Banks’ Florilegium is the world’s largest 20th-century fine art printing project, and has been exhibited all over the world.
+Banks’ Florilegium is the world's largest 20th-century fine art printing project, and has been exhibited all over the world.

-The Alecto Historical edition of Banks' Florilegium was purchased in Australia by the State Library of Victoria and the State Library of Queensland.
+The Alecto Historical edition of Banks' Florilegium was purchased in Australia by the State Library of Victoria, the State Library of New South Wales, and the State Library of Queensland.

 A selection of 147 of the plates was printed at three-quarter scale by Thames & Hudson in 2018 as Joseph Banks' Florilegium, with commentaries by botanist David Mabberley and essays by art historian Mel Gooding.

 A documentary recounting the journey and the publication of the Florilegium, Banks' Florilegium: The Flowering of the Pacific, was released in 1984.
 It was narrated by Australian Robert Hughes.
 A book on the subject, The flowering of the Pacific: Being an account of Joseph Banks' travels in the South Seas and the story of his Florilegium by Brian Adams, was published by the British Museum in 1986.
+A television mini-series The Lost World of Joseph Banks (2016) explored Banks's life and influence over five episodes.